-When an item listed above is found in the student's possession, a teacher, principal, safety officer, or other district employee charged with enforcing district policy may confiscate such item(s).
+When prohibited item(s) are found in a student's possession, a teacher, principal, safety officer, or other district employee charged with enforcing district policy may confiscate such item(s).
 These items will be appropriately labeled with the student's name, grade, homeroom teacher, and school, and turned into the principal's office.
 The parent or legal guardian of the student may retrieve the confiscated item(s) in accordance with procedures.
 Six weeks after the end of school year, all unclaimed item(s) will be deemed abandoned.
 The district will then determine the appropriate disposition of any abandoned item(s) and at that time will no longer be responsible for the item(s) confiscated.